Digital Citizenship Behavior among College Students during the COVID-19 Pandemic

 Abstract

-Digital citizenship behaviour is the appropriate behaviour when engaging the digital technology ethically, responsibly, and safely by individuals.
-This study intends to investigate college students' digital citizenship behaviour based on background variables during the COVID-19 pandemic in Tamilnadu among the college students who chose different programmes from diploma to doctoral degree level.
-The Digital Citizenship Questionnaire by Nordin et al (2016) was used to collect data on digital citizenship behaviour of college students.
-With the help of snowball techniques, 304 online survey responses were obtained.
-The data was examined using percentages, mean, standard deviation, t-tests, and F-tests, and at 5% significance for table values the hypotheses were tested.
-Findings show (i) college students in Tamilnadu have a moderately high level of digital citizenship; (ii) gender, marital status, mode of study, type of college, and internet use hours significantly affect digital citizenship behaviour; and (iii) location, age group, level of study programme, and nature of college do not significantly affect the digital citizenship behaviour of the college students.
+Digital citizenship behavior is the appropriate behavior when engaging with digital technology ethically, responsibly, and safely by individuals.
+This study intends to investigate college students' digital citizenship behavior based on background variables during the COVID-19 pandemic in Tamil Nadu among the college students who chose different programs from diploma to doctoral degree level.
+The digital citizenship questionnaire was used to collect data on the digital citizenship behavior of college students (Nordin et al. 2016).
+With the help of convenience sampling techniques, 304 online survey responses were obtained.
+The data was examined using percentages, mean, standard deviation, t-tests, and F-tests, and at 5% significance for table values, the hypotheses were tested.
+Findings show that college students in Tamil Nadu have a moderately high level of digital citizenship.
+Gender, marital status, mode of study, type of college, and internet use hours significantly affect digital citizenship behavior.
+In contrast, location, age group, level of study program, and nature of college do not significantly affect the digital citizenship behavior of the college students.

 Keywords